-Now, if you don’t have the time or the inclination, Fabrice has built a plugin that is more sophisticated than the version we’ve built here.
+Now, if you don’t have the time or the inclination, Divi Life has built a plugin that is more sophisticated than the version we’ve built here.
 The plugin is available at Divi Life called Divi Library Shortcodes, and it’s free to download.
 Additionally, this functionality is also built into the awesome and powerful Divi Hacks plugin.

 If you are interested in learning more about creating plugins, check out the official WordPress guide, Writing a Plugin, or for something a little more beginner friendly, How to Create a Simple WordPress Plugin or Writing a Simple WordPress Plugin, Beginner Tutorial.

 Divi Notes started as a way to document my own WordPress and Divi web design/development journey and, to my delight, has grown to become a helpful resource to many other Divi users out there.
 If you’ve found Divi Notes to be useful in your journey, I’d appreciate it if you would consider supporting me using the form below.

 How could this work without a plugin header?